-Alexandra Ziemann is a postdoctoral research fellow at the Centre for Implementation Science, King's College London.
+Alexandra Ziemann is a senior research fellow at the CHIR Centre for Healthcare Innovation Research at City, University of London.

-Before joining King's College London in 2016, Alexandra worked in the Netherlands as a policy advisor improving cross-border emergency care with Germany.
+Before joining CHIR in 2018, Alexandra worked at King's Improvement Science at the Centre for Implementation Science, King's College London and NIHR CLAHRC South London.
 She gained a PhD in public health at Maastricht University in the Netherlands and combined her PhD study with a researcher’s post, working on a number of different projects, focusing on public health surveillance and emergency care improvement across Europe.
 Alexandra previously worked as a researcher and project manager mainly in European collaborative projects at different universities and co-managed an independent research corporation in Germany.
 She also worked in the Netherlands as a policy advisor improving cross-border emergency care with Germany and as temporary advisor on evidence-informed policymaking for the World Health Organization Regional Office for Europe.